christophe-gouel/gams-style-guide/README.md

 ## Spacing ##

-Do not place spaces before comma and semicolon.
+Do not place spaces before commas and semicolons.

 ### Commas ###